 However, no matter what your preferences are and where your passions lie, there are a few destinations that simply BEG to be visited.
 Here is my top five South America highlights list…

-an absolute must-see for animal lovers.
-So many wildlife encounters
+are an absolute must-see for animal lovers.
+So many wildlife

 Galapagos, the stuff comes to YOU.
 Where else can a person wake up to the sound of pelicans fighting over a fish, then find a lone marine iguana sun bathing on your porch?
 Where else can one